katzmo/um-oh/README.md

 ## Credits

-Developed by Katharina Zwinger at the University of Vienna.
+Developed by Katharina Zwinger at the University of Vienna, 2025.
+Licensed under CC BY-NC 4.0.